Texas vs. Texas Tech NCAA Football Odds, Plays and Insights | September 25, 2021

 Texas Tech Stats and Trends

-- The Red Raiders rack up 70 more yards per game (441) than the Longhorns allow per outing (371).
+- The Red Raiders rack up 441 yards per game, 70 more yards than the 371 the Longhorns give up.

 - The Red Raiders have turned the ball over three more times (6 total) than the Longhorns have forced a turnover (3) this season.